 Afrobeats dance is the original term coined form the music genre ‘Afrobeats’ to describe the type of upbeat quick paced dance that goes along with the type of music.
 This term is also widely used however, it falls behind when it comes to the volume of hashtags posts on Instagram with 20.9K total posts and 590 monthly searches on Google.

 African dance is what I’d like to call the ‘OG’ term for describing dance that originated from sub-Saharan Africa.
-When I see or hear the term it takes me back to the roots of how Afrobeats dance as we know it today was created.
+When I see or hear the name it takes me back to the roots of how Afro-dance as we know it today was created.
 It calls for a more formal tone, the core of tradition with tribal clothing and a skilful display of culture.
-The difference between this term and the others is the same as the widely debated difference between the music genre title of ‘Afrobeat’ and ‘Afrobeats’.
-One refers to a more contemporary form of African music and the other refers to the origin.
+The difference between this name and the others is that it refers to a more traditional form of dance.
 This name currently has 360k hashtag posts on Instagram and over 8000 monthly searches on Google!

 So my verdict?
 To be honest, that’s for you to decide.
 Although I do admit that I have an inclination toward Afrobeats dance.
 It’s clear that the term ‘African dance’ is more popular than the others.
 Let me know what you think and post your comments below.